 No matter which option you choose, you may elect to buy a home in your new duty station.
 If you sell your old home outright, as we mentioned above, you will restore your entitlement, allowing you to use your VA home loan benefits on a new home.
 Alternatively, if you wish to hold on to your current home, you could use your second-tier entitlement to secure a second VA loan.
 This depends on how much of your full entitlement remains after your first home purchase and whether or not you have the financial resources to qualify.

-Navigating the ins and outs of homeownership can be tricky, so if you’re looking to get a new home loan for PCS orders, contact PrimeLending for help.
-Schedule an appointment, and take advantage of our PCS with Me program.
-To learn more, please give us a call at 785- 560-3011 or contact us online.
+Navigating the ins and outs of homeownership can be tricky, so if you’re looking to get a new home loan for PCS orders, contact PrimeLending to schedule an appointment.
+To learn more, please give us a call at 785-560-3011 or contact us online.
 It’s our turn to serve you!